johnmcdonnell/blog-hugo/content/posts/2025-02-19_Ross Douthat on Religion.md

 I'm unusual in that I don't consider any of the religions "correct."
 If there is a God, God is a very strange thing that is far from our human ability to understand.
 So if we presume that the Christian idea of the trinity is "correct", we have to admit that we as humans don't actually understand it, and so our conception will never be "correct."
-Rather, we can have an understanding that is "better" than it otherwise would be.
+Rather, we can have an understanding that is better than it otherwise would be.

 Flavors of epistemics